-Chiharu Eniwa of manga series Girl Got Game is one.
-Almost as soon as he meets Kyo, he fights with "him" and constantly shouts at and argues with "him."
-He does have a short temper, but he's actaully nicer than he lets on.
-When he does help someone (usually Kyo), he'll often give the usual "I'm only helping so you don't get mad at me later," or some other half-hearted excuse.
+Chiharu Eniwa of manga series Girl Got Game argues, shouts, and fights at Kyo almost as soon as he meets "him".
+Chiharu does have a short temper, but he's actually nicer than he lets on.
+When he does help someone (usually Kyo), he'll often say "I'm only helping so you don't get mad at me later," or some other half-hearted excuse.

-Shin Asuka from Gundam SEED Destiny certainly fits into this trope well.
-He initially seems to be a troubled youth with authority problems and chews out anyone who tries to help him in most ways, but also is more than willing to take care of Stella — long after she's discovered to be an enemy pilot.
-As the series goes on, it becomes more and more obvious about this, but that doesn't stop the fanbase from pulling a Flanderization on the guy and making him 'emo.'
+Shin Asuka initially seems to be a troubled youth with authority problems and chews out anyone who tries to help him in most ways, and as the series goes on, it becomes more and more obvious that he is a genuinely nice person.
+He’s even willing to take care of the enemy Gundam pilot, Stella.

 Yzak Joule, after some well-deserved character development: aggressive, stand-offish and generally a Jerkass, he expresses care for Athrun when he's reassigned ("Don't get killed until then..."), and although he's still pretty aggressive by the time SEED Destiny rolls around, he's covertly working for Lacus.

-Kamille Vidan Yes, the girly-looking and girly-named boy has hugeWangst and can be a big Mood-Swinger, but he also genuinely cares for those he loves and tries to help them.
+Kamille Bidan is in possession of hugeWangst and can be a big Mood-Swinger, but he also genuinely cares for those he loves and tries to help them.

-His rival Jerid Messa is also one, though quite more brutal.
-Basically, he's a huge Jerk Ass, but if you do manage to make him care for you, he'll genuinely do so... and it will be your downfall
+His rival, Jerid Messa, is more brutal.
+Basically, he's a huge Jerk Ass, but if you do manage to make him care for you, he'll genuinely do so... before you eventually suffer the Cartwright Curse.

-Van of GUN×SWORD: got a town that needs saving?
-He'll dismiss your plea because it has "nothing to do with" him, but then he'll think better of it, especially after his Morality Pet Wendy prompts him a little (or gives him an outright scolding).
-Speaking of Wendy, he takes her for granted much of the time and occasionally treats her rudely, but if she's sick, in danger, or even just unhappy, he can be surprisingly tender towards her.
+Van of GUN×SWORD will dismiss someone’s plea to rescue their town because it has "nothing to do with" him, but then he'll think better of it, especially after his Morality Pet Wendy prompts him a little (or gives him an outright scolding).
+Speaking of Wendy, he takes her for granted much of the time and occasionally treats her rudely, but if she's sick, in danger, or even just unhappy, he acts surprisingly tender towards her.

-Mamoru Takamura in Hajime No Ippo is about 80% Jerkass and 20% this.
-Thing is, boxing happens to be the one thing he happens to take seriously, and therefore takes it very seriously if a boxer disgraces himself or respects a boxer that fights well, regardless of the results of the fight.
+Mamoru Takamura only cares about boxing, and therefore takes it very seriously if a boxer disgraces himself, and he respects a boxer that fights well, regardless of the results of the fight.
 Aoki and Kimura get especially surprised of him when he approaches Ippo, not to mock him, but to congratulate him after he loses against Date Eiji.
-He was also extremely brokenhearted after the Mama Bear incident, when he finds out that Nekota had killed the very same bear Takamura spared on account of her cubs, he literally cries.
+He was also extremely brokenhearted after the “Bear” incident.
+Because Nekota had killed the very same bear that he had spared on account of her caring for her cubs, he literally cries.
 For a guy that beats up his fans and grabs people's cocks in the shower on a regular basis, this shows that he at least has some kind of idea of common sense.